 You will receive routine obstetrical care, with special precautions.

 If your test results are positive, your provider will discuss the plan of care for you and your baby.
-Staff will take extra precautions to maintain your safety and the safety of you and your baby to prevent any potential exposure.
+Staff will take extra precautions to maintain the safety of you and your baby to prevent any potential exposure.

-If you are sick and choose to breastfeed:
+If you are COVID-19 positive and asymptomatic or mildly symptomatic and choose to breastfeed:

 If you are COVID-19 positive and choose to express breast milk: